robinrodricks/FluentListView/README.md

 Starting a cell edit
 ---------------------------------------------------------------------------

-The “editability” of an FluentListView is controlled by the CellEditActivation property.
+The “editability” of a FluentListView is controlled by the CellEditActivation property.
 This property can be set to one of the following values:

 *   CellEditActivateMode.None